joshk836/Archives/README.md

 pressure based on using a low profile piston cylinder.

-The pyhton folder contains a script and text file.
+The python folder contains a script and text file.
 When the program is run the user will be prompted to enter the text file.
 The program simulates a vending machine and the amount of money a person has left to spend.